devops-actions/load-available-actions/README.md

 For the Dockerfiles we search for the required labels to identify them as actions.

-For the reusable workflow a search is done of the a workflow file contains '`workflow_call:`'
+For the reusable workflow a search is done if the workflow file contains '`workflow_call:`'

 Note that the search API only supports up to a maximum of 1000 results, so we cannot return more actions than that at the moment.